-Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol who enters these reports into a statewide traffic crash database.
-The database automatically updates MoDOT's crash database system which is called the Transportation Management System.
+Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol to enter them into a statewide traffic crash database.
+The database automatically updates MoDOT's crash database system, which is part of the Transportation Management System.

 Keeping travelers safe is one of MoDOT's highest priorities.
-Over the last few years, fatalities and serious injuries have experienced a significant decline of 40 percent since 2005.
-The large decrease is due to safety improvements on Missouri roadways, focused enforcement efforts and educational campaigns that have kept these issues in front of motorists.
-When compared to the previous year, the 2013 traffic fatality count decreased by 8 percent to a total of 757.
-The five-year average continued on a downward trend to 814 in 2013.
-The first three quarters for 2014 showed a 1 percent decrease in fatalities.
+Fatalities and serious injuries have experienced a significant decline of 40 percent since 2005.
+The decrease is due to safety improvements on Missouri roadways, focused enforcement efforts and educational campaigns that have kept these issues in front of motorists.
+When compared to the previous year, the 2014 traffic fatality count increased by 1.20 percent to a total of 767.